VeracityLabs/nameless-py/README.md

-# see3_python
+# nameless_py

-see3_python is a solution for anonymous credentials.
+nameless_py is a solution for anonymous credentials.

 It provides everything you need to generate, manage, and use anonymous credentials.